brandedoutcast/publish-nuget/README.md

         id: publish_nuget
         uses: rohith/publish-nuget@v2
         with:
+          # Filepath of the solution of which contains all the projects to be packed, relative to root of repository
+          SOLUTION_FILE_PATH: solution.sln

           # Filepath of the project to be packaged, relative to root of repository
           PROJECT_FILE_PATH: Core/Core.csproj

+          # Path to store all generated nuget packages, relative to root of repository
+          PACKAGE_PATH: artifacts/

           # NuGet package id, used for version detection & defaults to project name
           # PACKAGE_NAME: Core